Falitomal/Dockers-Projects/README.md

 # Dockers-Projects
-These are just some of the internships I have done using Docker and containers.
-Through these projects, I have gained experience in deploying and managing
+These are just some of the projects I have done using Docker and containers.
+Through these, I have gained experience in deploying and managing